eronoobos/Civ5FantasyMapScript/readme.txt

 -- posibility of seperating regions with rivers?

 v15 --> v16
--- control over amount of islands
+-- preplanned landmass sizes
--- islands now seperate from pangaea landmass
+-- control over amount of islands as a ratio of the total land area -- islands now seperate from pangaea landmass
--- amount of islands adjusted to ocean size & continent size -- continent size distribution earth-like
+-- continent size distribution earth-like
 -- absolute continent ("landmass"?) size